johnwargo/firebase-functions-deploy-helper/readme.md

 firebase deploy --only functions
 ```

-Not the best solution, but it worked.
+Not the best solution, but it worked (most of the time); it just took too long for me.

 After a while, it occurred to me that I could automate some of this.
 My functions catalog is organized around my backend application's record types (companies, contacts, campaigns, etc.) so I thought first about using command files (`.cmd`, `.bat`, `.sh`) for the different groups, but that would be a pain to implement and maintain.
 I didn't want 10 `.cmd` and 10 `.sh` scripts hanging around in my project.
 Also, sometimes I'd modify all of the project's `get` functions, so that approach wouldn't work there.